-Trump accepts Queen Elizabeth's invite for UK state visit in June
+Trump to make state visit to Britain in June

 After leaving Britain, Trump will travel to France to meet French President Emmanuel Macron, the White House said.

-Editing by William Schomberg and Frances Kerry
+Additional reporting by Makini Brice in Washington; Editing by William Schomberg and Frances Kerry